pantheon-systems/WordPress/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 1.7.0 =
+= 1.7.5 =

-* Bug: submenu sorting issue for custom user roles
+* Defaulted the minimize cookie bar option for Read more link to disabled state.
+* The cookie message bar has been defaulted to include Reject option in addition to Accept.